 Clearwell Castle is purchased by Harry Bramer, owner of Country House Weddings, and is transformed into one of the most popular exclusive-use wedding venues in the South West of England.

 The wonderful lodge and studio rejoin the estate, and are now offered as accommodation to wedding guests.
 The lodge makes the perfect place to stay for the groomsmen on the night before the big day.

 Clearwell Castle is awarded Best UK Wedding Venue for two years in a row by readers of Wedding Ideas magazine, confirming its position as one of most sought-after wedding venues in the country.

-The expansion of Clearwell Castle’s offerings takes a great leap with the purchase of a run-down pub and hotel in Clearwell village.
-The building is lovingly restored and rebranded as Crosswell House and is now offered to wedding guests as part of the ‘Night-before package’.
+The expansion of Clearwell Castle’s offerings takes a great leap with the purchase of a run-down pub and hotel, The Wyndham, in Clearwell village.
+The building is lovingly restored is now offered to wedding guests as part of the ‘Night-before package’.

 Since opening its portcullis as an exclusive use wedding venue, over 3,000 weddings have been held at Clearwell Castle.
 Here’s a taster of what a real wedding is like at our dream venue.